bcjordan/Swift-Twitter-Client/README.md

 ## Twitter Lite

-This is a bare bones twitter app which allows users to read and compose tweets using the [Twitter API](https://apps.twitter.com/).
+This is a bare bones Twitter app which allows users to read and compose tweets using the [Twitter API](https://apps.twitter.com/).

 To configure for local testing, add your Twitter API keys in the file `Twitter/TwitterClient.swift`.

-Time spent: `6 hours`
+Time spent: `6.5 hours`

 ### Features